tlambert03/napari-omero/README.md

 # omero-napari

+This package provides interoperability between the [OMERO](https://www.openmicroscopy.org/omero/) image management platform, and [napari](https://github.com/napari/napari): a fast, multi-dimensional image viewer for python.

-This package provides interoperability between OMERO and napari.
-Including a GUI interface for OMERO within napari, and command line interface extensions:
+It provides a GUI interface for browsing an OMERO instance from within napari, as well as command line interface extensions for both OMERO and napari CLIs.

 ![demo](demo.gif)